Updated: October 2, 2023

 If you’re feeling investigative, go and see the units yourself.
 Inquire and pretend you’re an interested tenant.
 Sometimes, an agent will be the one who’ll show you the unit, which can be an opportunity to come clean and perhaps ask the agent to help you show and find tenants for your property, too.

 Ideally, compare your unit with those that have the same target market as yours.
 If your rental price is higher than the prevailing rate, then consider reducing it.
 Even better, think of how you can add more value to your property to justify the higher rate.

-For instance, your rent might be a little higher but unlike other units in the area, yours come furnished with a 55-inch Smart TV and a brand new inverter aircon, which would appeal to young professionals.
+For instance, your rent might be a little higher, but unlike other units in the area, yours comes furnished with a 55-inch Smart TV and a brand new inverter aircon, which would appeal to young professionals.

 Lastly, it’s recommended to do a costs and benefits analysis of living in your space to check if it will be affordable and attractive to your target market.